Posted Date:May 16, 2011

 Note: Visually impaired users that utilize screen reader technology must use Internet Explorer instead of Mozilla Firefox in order to access the ISIR Analysis Tool’s InfoAssist reporting features.

-Year References and Message Classes Updated for 2010-2011 - We updated all ISIR Analysis Tool Web site labels and other text to reference the 2010-2011 cycle.
-We also updated the message class for export files listing all student records in your ISIR Analysis Tool database to IATX11OP.
+Year References and Message Classes Updated for 2011-2012 - ISIR Analysis Tool Web site labels and other text have been updated to reference the 2011-2012 cycle.
+The message class for export files listing all student records in your ISIR Analysis Tool database has been updated to IATX12OP.

-Enrollment and Authentication for the ISIR Analysis Tool Web Site
+Enrollment for the ISIR Analysis Tool Web Site

-If your school currently uses the FAA Access to CPS Online Web site and wants to add access to the ISIR Analysis Tool, your staff members must be enrolled for both FAA Access to CPS Online and the ISIR Analysis Tool to access the ISIR Analysis Tool.
-The Primary or Secondary Destination Point Administrator (DPA) of the TG number currently used by your school to send and receive FAFSAs and ISIR corrections has access to the FAA Access to CPS Online Web site by default and can add or modify rights.
+Your staff members must be enrolled for FAA Access to CPS Online and the ISIR Analysis Tool to access the ISIR Analysis Tool.
+The Primary Destination Point Administrator (DPA) or Secondary DPA of the TG number currently used by your school to send and receive FAFSAs and ISIR corrections automatically has access to the FAA Access to CPS Online Web site and can add or modify rights.
 The Primary or Secondary DPA needs to enroll financial aid staff members for access to the FAA Access to CPS Online and ISIR Analysis Tool Web sites.

-If your school is not enrolled for use of the FAA Access to CPS Online Web site, your school’s Primary or Secondary DPA can complete the enrollment for FAA Access to CPS Online site services for your school, including access to the ISIR Analysis Tool, through the Student Aid Internet Gateway (SAIG) Enrollment Web site, located at https://fsawebenroll.ed.gov.
+If your school is enrolled for 2010-2011, your enrollment carries over to 2011-2012.
+If your school is not enrolled, your school’s Primary or Secondary DPA can complete the enrollment for FAA Access to CPS Online Web site services for your school, including access to the ISIR Analysis Tool, through the Student Aid Internet Gateway (SAIG) Enrollment Web site, located at https://fsawebenroll.ed.gov.